Blue (BigBang song): Background and composition

 YG Entertainment released a partial tracklist from BigBang's then-unnamed upcoming album on January 27, 2012—"Blue" was one of two titles revealed.
-On February 7, YG confirmed that the group's fifth Korean-language mini-album Alive would be released on February 29.
+On February 7, YG confirmed that the group's fifth Korean-language extended play Alive would be released on February 29.
 The label also announced the subsequent start of the group's first worldwide concert tour, Alive Galaxy Tour, on March 2, 2012, at the Olympic Gymnastics Arena in Seoul.
-On February 16, the full tracklist was published, with "Blue" highlighted as one of the mini-album's lead singles.
+On February 16, the full tracklist was published, with "Blue" highlighted as one of the EP's lead singles.
 Further information released the following day, detailed that the song would be an emotional track that showcased the honest feelings of the band members.
 Slated for a midnight release (local time) on February 22, the song was made available for digital consumption as the first single from Alive.

 The release of "Blue" marked BigBang's first single in almost a year.
 A Japanese version of the track was recorded and included on the group's fourth Japanese studio album of the same name, which was released on March 28, 2012.
 "Blue" was also included on BigBang's sixth greatest hits album, The Best of Big Bang 2006-2014, released by YGEX in November 2014.

 The song was written and produced by BigBang member G-Dragon and Teddy Park, with additional lyrics penned by member T.O.P.
 Yim Hyun-su of The Korea Herald described the track as possessing a "crispy sound that reminds you of the cold and fresh air early in the morning."

 Written in the standard time of 4/4, the song is composed in the key signature of G major and carries an average tempo 125 beats per minute.
 The title "Blue" serves as a representation of the emotions conveyed though the song, which consists the sadness and grief one experiences following their separation from a lover.
 Deemed a stylistic shift from previous releases, the song embraces a more emotional side of the group seldom exposed to the public, and highlights their mature vocals.
 In an article posted on YG Life at the time of the track's release, the group stated that the song expresses the feelings of longing, emptiness, and sadness.
 "It is a song where painful things turn blue", while also providing "a warm feeling of being comforted".